Scopello, San Vito lo Capo, Marsala and their surroundings

 First stop of the day is Segesta, an isolated hill where the temple and the Greek theatre stand, excellently preserved.

 How good were the ancient Greeks in choosing the finest places to build their highest symbols!
-We are told that the best time to visit these places is in the early morning and that often there are theatre performances even between night and sunrise.
-We promise to return here to see one of these performances.
+We are told that the best time to visit these places is early in the morning and that often between night and dawn some plays are represented. there We promise to return here to see one of these performances.
 On the other hand, “return” has been the most frequently used word in our trip to Sicily.
 After a meditative pause to breathe the same ancient atmosphere and rearrange ideas, we leave towards the next destination.

 San Vito lo Capo

 Until a few years ago, it was a quiet and peaceful fishing village.
-The trouble was that those four small white houses were located on a very wide and white beach which was more than three kilometres long and that the sea that washes its shore was warm and clear, emerald green, so it looks like a place stolen from the Caribbean.
-San Vito lo Capo is now one of the most popular tourist resorts in Sicily.
-To the four houses have been added small hotels, restaurants, cafes, shops.
-The inhabitants try to balance this development with the safeguard of their area.
-The beach is always fabulous and well equipped and it can host a large numbers of visitors.
+The trouble was that those four small white houses were located on a shore long more than three chilometer, very wide and white, and that the waters washing its shores is warm and clear, like emerald, so much to look like a place stolen to Carabbean islands. that has turned San Vito lo Capo into one of the most requested seaside place in Sicily!
+To those small houses some buildings , restaurants, cafes and shops have been added. locals try to balance this development with the safeguard of their area.
+The beach is always fabulous and well equipped and it can host a large number of visitors.

-COUS COUS is a famous dish of small steamed balls of semolina which arrived here from North Africa (maybe due to the Sirocco wind?) served with succulent fish soups, vegetables or various meats.
-San Vito is the seat of the Couscous Fest an international festival dedicated to this dish and to the meeting of different cultures.
+COUS COUSis a famous dish of small steamed balls of semolina which arrived here from North Africa (maybe due to the Sirocco wind?) served with succulent fish soups, vegetables or various meats.
+San Vito is the seat of the Couscous Feast an international festival dedicated to this dish and to the meeting of different cultures.

 The CALDO FREDDO is not equally famous.
 It is the invention of one of the Cafe of the city centre that serves this succulent ice cream cup with liqueur, brioche, cream and melted chocolate.
 You can find it in almost all cafes in the town , it is up to you finding the one that has invented it.